15 Surprising Staircase Accident Statistics (2023 Update)

 (HEALTHINAGING)

 People over 65 suffer daily from falls, and many of them are staircase-related.
-Aging brings on many changes like bad hearing, damaged vision, and compromised balance.
-Elderly people commonly suffer from physical conditions that make the use of stairs very difficult and dangerous.
+Aging brings many changes, like bad hearing, damaged vision, and compromised balance.
+Elderly people commonly suffer from physical conditions that make using stairs difficult and dangerous.

 12. Seniors who suffer from a staircase fall are more likely to have rib and lower extremity fractures than younger patients.